-The vaporizer industry has been steadily improving since it hit the scene in the 2000s.
-As batteries, heating elements and production facilities have improved we have had access to stronger, portable and harder-hitting vaporizers than ever before.
-That being said it is now 2020 and the sheer range and number of vaporizers on the market has become completely daunting.
+The vaporizer industry has been steadily gaining traction since it hit the scene in the 2000s.
+As batteries, heating elements and production facilities have improved, we have had access to stronger, more portable and harder-hitting vaporizers than ever before.
+That being said, it is now 2020 and the sheer range and number of vaporizers on the market has become completely daunting

-If you’re here you probably already know what a dry herb vaporizer is but I just want to state again that a dry herb vape (I call them herbalisers) are completely different from e-cigs and as such don’t carry the same risks as vaping an e-liquid.
-A herbaliser is a little oven which gently heats your herb of choice to the point it releases the active oils and compounds but before the plant material starts to burn.
+If you’re here, you probably already know what a dry herb vaporizer is.
+However, if you don’t, a dry herb vape (also known as herbalisers) are completely different from e-cigs and don’t carry the same risks as vaping an e-liquid.
+A herbaliser is a little oven which gently heats your herb of choice to the point where it releases the active oils and compounds before the plant material starts to burn.

-Within herbalisers, there are a few different camps conduction, convection and hybrid types.
-With the different brands offering differing build quality, battery life, features, power output, prices and general design features.
+Within the category of herbalisers, there are a few different types, such as conduction, convection and hybrid.
+Different brands offer different build quality, battery life, features, power output, prices and general design features.

-There isn’t one overall winner in all categories but there are some specifications I would recommend anyone keep in mind when choosing a portable herbaliser:
+There isn’t one overall winner in any of these categories, but there are some specifications I would recommend anyone keep in mind when choosing a portable herbaliser.

-Each herb has a different temperature its optimal to vape at, even within that you may want to fine-tune which temperature you want to use for certain herbs - I would suggest getting a device degree by degree control or a device with 10-degree increments at a minimum.
+Each herb has a different temperature at which it is optimal to vape at.
+Even within that range, you may want to fine-tune which temperature you want to use for certain herbs.
+I would suggest getting a device degree-by-degree control or a device with 10-degree increments at a minimum.

-This one is a function of its heating type and general quality, either conduction or convection is fine (though convection type is generally prefered).
-Some devices have a heat-up time which indicates how long it takes to get up to temperature
+This feature is a function of its heating type and general quality.
+Either conduction or convection is fine, though convection type is generally preferred.
+Some devices have a heat-up time indicating how long it takes to get up to a certain temperature.

 This one is super important for flavour.
-A ceramic or stainless chamber is always prefered and a glass, ceramic or al least quality mouthpiece is essential to the flavour.
-Cheap plastic herbalisers really taint the flavour - I haven’t come across this often in vapes these days but keep an eye out for reviews of a ‘plastic/oily taste’.
+A ceramic or stainless chamber is always preferred.
+A glass, ceramic or another kind of quality mouthpiece is essential to the flavour of the vape.
+Cheap, plastic herbalisers really taint the flavour of the vape.
+I haven’t come across this often in vapes these days but keep an eye out for reviews of a ‘plastic/oily taste’.

-Whether or not your vaporizer has an isolated air pathway - Basically meaning it isn’t pulling air through the guts of the device, it’s only really an issue a few devices (I had a G-pen that always tasted of plastic because of this).
+Whether or not your vaporizer has an isolated air pathway is another feature to consider.
+An isolated air pathway means it isn’t pulling air through the guts of the device.
+This is only really an issue for a few devices (I had a G-pen that always tasted of plastic because of this).

-Not all heating coils are created equal and some herbalisers are able to put a lot more power into each hit, this will affect the density of the vapour, the sesh time and the flavour overall.
-Generally, price plays a large role in whether or not you will find a hard-hitting device.
+Not all heating coils are created equal, and some herbalisers are able to put a lot more power into each hit.
+This will affect the density of the vapour, the sesh time and the overall flavour.
+In general, price plays a large role in whether or not you will find a hard-hitting device.